 onCourse can send a mix of email, SMS or postal mail messages to the contacts you have collected contact details for.
-Contacts can also manage their subscription and un-subscription to your mailing lists via their onCourse web portal.
+Contacts can also manage their subscriptions to your public tag groups via their onCourse web portal.

 Whenever you create a message using the onCourse interface, the collected list of contacts is automatically de-duplicated so you don't send someone the same message twice, and the list can be sent a combination of email, SMS and postal mail depending on the contact details you have available.
 Selected contacts without the chosen method or methods or communication available can be exported into a separate list so you can manually contact them.

 Contacts who have asked not to be contacted via particular methods e.g. SMS are automatically suppressed from messaging lists.
 You can override this suppression in the case of emergency contact e.g. a message to advise students that their tutor is sick and a session is cancelled.

 onCourse messaging is for outbound messages only.
 Inbound messages will be sent to the reply address specified in your message and will not be visible in onCourse.

 If you wish to find a group of contacts who have a particular history of interactions with your college, onCourse will allow you to perform advanced search functions, then use the combined email, SMS and mail messaging tool to contact these clients.
 For example, you can search for all students who enrolled in a course containing the word "french" in the last 365 days and then send them all an invitation to enrol in your new class, Provence Study Tour, prior to its public release.
 Any of the standard and advanced search mechanisms in the contact list view can be used to choose people to send a message to.

 Once you have made your selection, highlight the people you wish to contact and choose "send message..." from the cog wheel in the top right.
 You can send a message in this way to 1 person or 20,000 people, and onCourse has special code to optimise delivery to very large lists.